pluginpal/strapi-webtools/packages/docs/docs/getting-started/url-pattern.md

 # 🔌 URL pattern
 To create dynamic URLs this plugin uses **URL patterns**.
 The URL pattern will be used to generate unique URLs based on the data available.

 You can add URL patterns in the settings section of the plugin.
+For configuration details and fallbacks, see [Default pattern](/webtools/configuration/default-pattern) and [Slugify](/webtools/configuration/slugify).

 ```
 /pages/[my-title-field]